sbtourist/clamq/README.md

-# Clamq - Clojure APIs for Message Queues - Version 0.3 (WORK IN PROGRESS)
+# Clamq - Clojure APIs for Message Queues - Version 0.3

 Clamq is a Clojure adpater for interacting with message queues, providing simple APIs to connect to brokers and sending/consuming messages to/from message queues and topics.